-Are you looking to undertake a townhouse development project but need advice around what needs to be actioned and when with relation to the property development lifecycle?
+Are you looking to undertake a townhouse development project but need advice on what needs to be actioned and when concerning the property development lifecycle?

 There is no question that poor planning will directly impact the outcome of your project.

-My goal is to get you up to speed with the property development lifecycle and what you should be thinking about at each of the key phrases in your project’s lifecycle.
+I aim to get you up to speed with the property development lifecycle and what you should think about at each key phrase in your project’s lifecycle.

 1. Design Phase

 The first step of the property development lifecycle is to get your land surveying done.
 So, your features and levels and re-establishment surveys.

 You would then engage your drafty, and it’s this information from the surveys that they will use to plot your project.

 In parallel, you will need to develop a design brief explaining specifically what you are hoping to achieve with the site.